CS3219-AY2526Sem1/cs3219-ay2526s1-project-g13/backend/collaboration-service/README.md

 ### Room Creation Flow

-When users are matched, the matching service triggers room creation through the message queue:
+When users are matched, the Matching Service triggers room creation through the message queue:

 ```mermaid
 sequenceDiagram